 The agreement between the EU institutions was reached after on 17 June the European Commission for Democracy Through Law of the Council of Europe (Venice Commission) and the OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR) issued a joint critical opinion on a draft revision of the electoral legislation of Moldova, initiated by the political parties of Mr Plahotniuc and the pro-Russian President of Moldova Mr Igor Dodon.

-On 3-4 May, the Open Dialog Foundation organized a mission to Brussels with the participation of the most important pro-European and pro-democratic representatives of the Moldovan political opposition and civil society, during which they met with the Commissioner on the European Neighbourhood Policy & Enlargement Negotiations Mr Johannes Hahn, Cabinet of the President of the European Council Mr Donald Tusk, Cabinet of the High Representative of the Union for Foreign Affairs and Security Policy Mrs Federica Mogherini, as well as the crucial Members of the European Parliament and diplomats from the EU member states.
+On 3-4 May, the Open Dialogue Foundation organized a mission to Brussels with the participation of the most important pro-European and pro-democratic representatives of the Moldovan political opposition and civil society, during which they met with the Commissioner on the European Neighbourhood Policy & Enlargement Negotiations Mr Johannes Hahn, Cabinet of the President of the European Council Mr Donald Tusk, Cabinet of the High Representative of the Union for Foreign Affairs and Security Policy Mrs Federica Mogherini, as well as the crucial Members of the European Parliament and diplomats from the EU member states.

 On the EU macro-financial assistance to Moldova: